The future of small business is not dumbed-down big business

 How it works

+Here is an example.
 The template behind this Price List is almost self-explanatory.

 - Column names across the top, parameters down the left side.
 You probably recognize most of them.